IevaSta/Employee-table/README.md

 ## Project features

 - Github pages;
-- create form su add new employee;
+- create form where can be added new employee (data: name, age, city);
 - imputs validation adding new employee;
 - error notifications;
 - add new employee by clicking "Enter" button;